 Conceptualizing the UPPS-P model of impulsive personality through network analysis: Key dimensions and general robustness across young adulthood.
 Goh, PK; Lee, CA; Martel, MM; Fillmore, MT; Derefinko, KJ; Lynam, DR. Journal of Personality.
 2020; 88:1302-1314.

 Subgroups of Childhood ADHD Based on Temperament Traits and Cognition: Concurrent and Predictive Validity.
 Goh, PK; Lee, CA; Martel, MM; Karalunas, SL; Nigg, JT.
-Journal of Abnormal Child Psychology.
+Research on Child and Adolescent Psychopathology.
 2020; 48:1251-1264.

 Interpretability and Validity of a Bifactor Model of ADHD in Young Adults: Assessing the General “g” and Specific IA and HI Factors.
 Goh, PK; Lee, CA; Bansal, PS; Aguerrevere, LE; Rucker, AT; Martel, MM.
 Journal of Psychopathology and Behavioral Assessment.
 2020; 42:222-236.

 Conceptualizing Callous-Unemotional Traits in Preschool through Confirmatory Factor and Network Analysis.
 Bansal, PS; Goh, PK; Lee, CA; Martel, MM.
-Journal of Abnormal Child Psychology.
+Research on Child and Adolescent Psychopathology.
 2020; 48:539-550.

 Patient Ratings and Comments